FOOD LABELS AND FOOD PACKAGING

 When it comes to sugars in particular, below you’ll find lots of useful information about where you can find out just how much sugars are in a product by taking a closer look at the different food labels.

-We often get asked as well about ‘added sugars’ which are those sugars used during manufacturing, and whether it’s possible to figure out how much is in our food.
-Unfortunately you won’t be able to find added sugars listed separately on a food label – this is because it’s not possible to accurately analyse the amount of added sugars in a food or drink product as you cannot distinguish naturally occurring sugar from added sugars in a laboratory given they are the same molecules.
+At the moment, you won’t be able to find added sugars listed separately on a food label – this is because it’s not possible to accurately analyse the amount of added sugars in a food or drink product as you cannot distinguish naturally occurring sugar from added sugars in a laboratory given they are the same molecules.
 However, some countries are exploring how ‘added sugars’ could be calculated and shown on labels.
 For example, the US has started to introduce ‘added sugars’ on the labels of pre-packaged food and drink products, and the US Food & Drug Administration (FDA) is continuing to work with manufacturers to meet these new labelling requirements.
 ‘Added sugars’ are calculated based on product manufacturers’ proprietary recipes as a baseline.

 To give you an example, when you make beer the sugars (glucose and maltose) from the malt are fermented to make alcohol which isn’t actually a sugar.
 What you may find as well, is that the sugars combine with other ingredients to enhance the flavour and/or colour of a product making it very difficult to determine where the sugars come from (i.e. have they been added?
 Do they occur naturally?
 Or have they been combined in the cooking process?).